 Featured on LeeAnn Rimes’ album You Light Up My Life: Inspirational Songs, this track is also performed by country singer Trisha Yearwood.

-10. How Great Thou Art by Carrie Underwood (2008)
+9. How Great Thou Art by Carrie Underwood (2008)

 Originally penned by Carl Boberg in 1885, this worshipful song reminds us that even in times of sorrow, there is still so much joy to be found in life.

-13. I’m Already There by Lonestar (2001)
+11. I’m Already There by Lonestar (2001)

 Country band Lonestar wrote and recorded I’m Already There in 2001 as a track on their album by the same name.

 The comforting lyrics remind us that all we have to do is look around, and we’ll be reminded of their love for us.

-14. I’m Gonna Miss You by Dolly Parton (2003)
+12. I’m Gonna Miss You by Dolly Parton (2003)